Principles for Deciding

 [15] We shall here explore calibrating relief with the creativity of works at issue.
 Performers may obtain remedies for authors’ rights insofar as they creatively contribute to works.
 For other analyses, see Richard Arnold (Justice), Reflections on The Triumph of Music: Copyrights and Performers’ Rights in Music, Oxford I.P.
 Seminar, Oct.
 20, 2009 (Intellectual Property Institute, 2010); Rebecca Tushnet, Performance Anxiety: Copyright Embodied and Disembodied, Journal of the Copyright Society of the USA, vol. 60 (2013), 209.

-[16] For analysis of the interface between copyright and industrial property, including design and patent rights, see Jerome H. Reichman, Legal Hybrids Between the Patent and Copyright Paradigms, Columbia Law Review, vol. 94 (1994), 2432.
+[16] For analysis of interfaces between copyright and industrial property, including design and patent rights, see Jerome H. Reichman, Legal Hybrids Between the Patent and Copyright Paradigms, Columbia Law Review, vol. 94 (1994), 2432.

 [18] For critical analyses, see Paul Edward Geller, Copyright in Factual Compilations: U.S. Supreme Court Decides the Feist Case, International Review of Industrial Property and Copyright Law [I.I.C.], vol. 22 (1991), 802; Pamela Samuelson, Reconceptualizing Copyright's Merger Doctrine, Journal of the Copyright Society of the USA, vol. 63 (2016), 417.

-[19] See, e.g., Bsiri-Barbir c. sté.
+[20] See, e.g., Bsiri-Barbir c. sté.
 Haarmann et Reimer, Cass., 1e ch. civ., no. 02-44.718, June 13, 2006, translated in [2006] European Copyright and Design Reports [E.C.D.R.]
 380; Telstra Corporation Pty.
 Ltd. v.
 Phone Directories Company Pty.
 Ltd., [2010] FCAFC 149, esp. paras.
 89-92.
 In the former case, the French Supreme Court denied copyright in “the fragrance of a perfume” attained by implementing “know-how.”
-In the latter, the Full Federal Court of Australia affirmed the refusal of copyright in telephone directories “overwhelmingly” compiled by “the automated processes” of computer systems.
+In the latter, the Full Federal Court of Australia affirmed the refusal of copyright in telephone directories “overwhelmingly” compiled by “automated processes.”

 [22] Letter of February 1, 1890 (no. 850), in Vincent van Gogh, The Letters, eds.
 Leo Jansen, et al. (Van Gogh Museum and Huygens Institute, 2009).
 He also wrote here of “translating” other artists and of his fear of their “bothering or obstructing me under the pretext that I’m manufacturing copies.”

-[22] Other rights, not falling under copyright, may also come into play here, albeit with differences in subject-matters and scopes.
-The right to privacy, for example, entitles anyone to restrain disclosure of her personal expression, whether it is creative or not.
-For the classic analysis of such rights, see Samuel D. Warren and Louis D. Brandeis, The Right to Privacy, Harvard Law Review, vol. 4 (1890), 193, at 198-213 passim.
+[23] Other rights, not falling under copyright, may also come into play here, albeit with differences in subject-matters and scopes.
+The right to privacy, for example, entitles anyone to restrain disclosures of her personal expression, whether it is creative or not.
+For the classic analysis, see Samuel D. Warren and Louis D. Brandeis, The Right to Privacy, Harvard Law Review, vol. 4 (1890), 193, at 198-213 passim.

-[23] For background analysis, see Stig Strömholm, Droit Moral – The International and Comparative Scene from a Scandinavian Viewpoint, Scandinavian studies in law, no. 42 (2002), 217, initially published here: International Review of Industrial Property and Copyright Law [I.I.C.], vol. 14 (1983), 1.
+[24] For background, see Stig Strömholm, Droit Moral – The International and Comparative Scene from a Scandinavian Viewpoint, Scandinavian studies in law, no. 42 (2002), 217, initially published here: International Review of Industrial Property and Copyright Law [I.I.C.], vol. 14 (1983), 1.

-[25] However, evidence supporting such awards, for example, of harm to reputation, can be hard to marshal, prompting recourse to relief calling for less onerous showings.
+[26] Evidence supporting such awards, for example, of harm to reputation, can be hard to marshal, prompting recourse to relief calling for less onerous showings.
 See, e.g., Agence France Presse v.
-Morel, Case 10-cv-2730 (AJN) (S.D.N.Y.
+Morel, No. 10-cv-2730 (S.D.N.Y.
 Aug.
 13, 2014).
 The U.S. trial court here awarded statutory damages for the removal of protected data indicating authorship.

-[26] See, e.g., the Serafino decision, Tribunale, Rome, May 30, 1984, Diritto di Autore (1985), 68, reversed in part, Germi c.
+[27] See, e.g., the Serafino decision, Tribunale, Rome, May 30, 1984, Diritto di Autore, vol. 56 (1985), 68, reversed in part, Germi c.
 Soc.
 Reteitalia, Corte d’Appello, Rome, Oct.
 16, 1989, Foro Italiano, vol. 112 I (1989), 3201.
-The Italian court of first instance enjoined “spot” advertisements to prevent these from misleadingly interrupting television broadcasts of a film work, while it contemplated equitably adjusting such ad-breaks, for example, to fit them within the plot of the work.
-On the appeal of this case, the intermediate court simply banned ad-breaks.
+The Italian court of first instance enjoined “spot” advertisements to prevent these from breaking up a film work as it was televised, while this court contemplated adjusting relief, for example, timing ad-breaks to respect the plot of the work.
+On appeal, the intermediate court simply banned such breaks.

-[27] See Paul Edward Geller, Toward an Overriding Norm in Copyright: Sign Wealth, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 3, at 73-85.
+[28] See Paul Edward Geller, Toward an Overriding Norm in Copyright: Sign Wealth, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 3, at 73-85.
 But see Bob L.T.
 Sturm, et al., Artificial Intelligence and Music: Open Questions of Copyright Law and Engineering Praxis, Arts, vol. 8 (2019), 115.
-Here the question is raised: Should public notice be given that works or matters ostensibly authored by humans have rather been wrought by artificial so-called intelligence?
+Here the issue is raised: Should notice be given that works or matters ostensibly created by humans have rather been wrought by artificial so-called intelligence?

-[29] Serra v.
+[30] Serra v.
 U.S. General Services Admin., 847 F.2d 1045 (2d Cir.
 1988).
-The U.S. appellate court here, acknowledging “that the sculpture is site-specific and may lose its artistic value if relocated,” still allowed the work to be moved to another spot.
+The U.S. appellate court here, acknowledging “that the sculpture is site-specific and may lose its artistic value if relocated,” still allowed the work to be moved.

-[31] In theory, it is unclear whether, or how far, such awards may accumulate.
-In practice, distinct bodies of law vary in sorting out damages and restitution in the cases.
+[32] In theory, it is unclear whether, or how far, such awards may accumulate.
+In practice, different laws vary in sorting out damages and restitution in the cases.
 See Francesco Giglio, Restitution for Wrongs: a Comparative Analysis, Oxford University Comparative Law Forum (2001), 6.

-[32] See, e.g., Authors Guild v.
-Google, Inc., 804 F.3d 202, 225 (2d Cir.
+[33] See, e.g., Authors Guild v.
+Google, Inc., 804 F.3d 202, 225-27 (2d Cir.
 2015); Kadry v.
-Meta Platforms, Inc., Case 23-cv-03417-VC (N.D.
+Meta Platforms, Inc., No. 23-cv-03417-VC (N.D.
 Cal.
 Nov.
 20, 2023).
-In one case, the U.S. appellate court reasoned that putting scattered snippets of text online would not infringe copyright in “expressive content.”
-In the other, the U.S. trial court dismissed claims of infringement by computer outputs that failed to evidence protected inputs, but did not rule on copying into computers.
-Under our second principle, texts or images are protected as they are creatively brought together into some self-standing work.
-Processing such materials in a computer piece-meal, as in “training” artificial so-called intelligence, need not infringe.
-See Oren Bracha, The Work of Copyright in the Age of Machine Production, University of Texas Law, Research Paper (Sept.
-24, 2023).
+In the former case, the U.S. appellate court reasoned that putting scattered snippets of text online would not infringe copyright in “expressive content”; in the latter case, the U.S. trial court dismissed claims of infringement by computer outputs that failed to evidence inputs.
+Under our second principle, texts or images are protected insofar as creatively brought together into any self-standing work, but it remains uncertain whether using such materials piece-meal in “training” artificial so-called intelligence suffices to infringe copyright, without release of the work at issue recognizably to the public.
+For contrasting approaches, see Oren Bracha, The Work of Copyright in the Age of Machine Production, University of Texas Law, Research Paper (Sept.
+24, 2023); Alexander Peukert, Copyright in the Artificial Intelligence Act – A Primer, GRUR International, 2024, 497.

 [34] See, e.g., Folsom v.
 Marsh, 9 Fed.
 Cas.
 342 (C.C.D.
 Mass 1841); Dickens v.
 Lee, (1844) 8 Jurist 183 (Ch), reported in E.T.
 Jaques, Charles Dickens in Chancery (Longmans, Green and Co., 1914), 67-70 and 84-89.
 In the first case, U.S. Justice Story, after analyzing a recontextualized but verbatim selection of Washington’s collected letters, enjoined its publication.
 In the second case, a U.K. court of equity, finding no significant change in a cheaply published rewrite of Dickens’ Christmas Carol from the original, ordered the “piracy” to cease pending trial.
 For further analysis, see Mark Rose, Dickens v.
 Lee (1844): A Christmas Tale of Two Experts Testifying, Cardozo Arts and Entertainment Law Journal, vol. 41 (2023), 227.